 Charles Evered, screenwriter and local resident, aims to bring artist residency for veterans to the Peninsula.

-Evered and his wife, Jacqueline, moved to Williamsburg in June.
-Now, they're working on plans to build a small waterfront artist residency in Mathews County, dedicated to those who serve.
+Evered, moved to Williamsburg in June.
+Now, he's working on plans to build a small waterfront artist residency in Mathews County, dedicated to those who serve.

 By Christin Nielsen